Coping with Anxiety and Depression during Turbulent Times

 1. Move your body

-Walk, engage in movement therapy, jog, do cardio exercise, try nature therapy, practice anxiety-reducing yoga, or engage in whatever physical activity therapy that inspires you.
-Exercise for mental health will help unlock any stagnant stress energy you may be carrying, free up emotional wellness space, and reset your nervous system.
-The exercise endorphins act as both a natural mood stabilizer and anxiety relief technique to help combat the symptoms of depression and anxiety disorders, among other mental health benefits.
-For added therapeutic effects, try outdoor exercise therapy.
+Walk, dance, jog, run, hike, do some yoga, or engage in whatever sport or physical activity that inspires you.
+Moving the body will help unlock any stagnant energy you may be carrying, free up mental and emotional space, and reset your system.
+The endorphin high acts as both a mood stabilizer and stress reducer to help combat the symptoms that come with anxiety and depression, among other positive effects.
+For added benefits, exercise outside.

 2. Get Vitamin D

-Natural light therapy is known to have a huge positive impact on our mood regulation.
-Mental health experts say morning sunlight exposure is best and anywhere from 10-30 minutes is ideal in receiving the most optimal wellness benefits.
-If you live in a place with seasonal light deficiency during certain months of the year, purchasing a light therapy lamp or taking vitamin D supplements for depression may be in order (or therapeutic travel somewhere warm if that's within reach).
+The sun is known to have a huge positive impact on our mood.
+Experts say morning light is best and anywhere from 10-30 minutes is ideal in receiving the most optimal health benefits.
+If you live in a place with less sunlight during certain months of the year, purchasing a blue light or taking extra vitamin D supplements may be in order (or a trip somewhere warm if that’s within reach).

 3. Eat As Well as you can

-Continued efforts to maintain a balanced nutrition plan serves us in more ways than we often realize, especially when we feel mental stress.
-Mindful eating and whole food nutrition can have a huge impact on both our physical wellness and mental health nutrition.
-When our bodies feel nourished through nutritional therapy, it sends a message to the brain that we are doing well, which then influences our overall emotional wellness and mental health, minimizing symptoms of anxiety and depression through diet.
-Consider which mood-boosting foods make you feel great after consumption and which trigger food anxiety or low energy symptoms.
-Try your best to cultivate healthy eating habits with foods that support mental wellness, whatever that may be for you.
+Continued efforts to maintain a balanced, healthy diet serves us in more ways than we often realize, especially when we feel stressed.
+Nourishing, healthy, whole foods can have a huge impact on both our physical and mental well being.
+When our bodies feel cared for, it sends a message to the brain that we are doing well, which then influences our overall mental and emotional well-being, minimizing symptoms of anxiety and depression.
+Consider which foods make you feel great after consumption and which make you feel tired, foggy, or low energy.
+Try your best to cultivate a habit of eating foods that make you feel genuinely good, whatever that may be for you.

 4. Avoid becoming overly-dependent on substances

-Though substance use can appear like an easy access, quick-fix coping mechanism, often there are mental health consequences when we develop substance dependence.
-Alcohol abuse specifically and other addiction behaviors can feel like a great escape in the moment, only to worsen anxiety symptoms and depression symptoms once the temporary relief wears off.
-Monitoring your substance intake is important when your mental wellness is already at stake.
-If you struggle with active addiction treatment needs, seeking professional addiction counseling and/or joining addiction recovery groups like Alcoholics Anonymous or Narcotics Anonymous is often necessary and can be a great recovery resource to changing your substance use patterns for long-term sobriety.
+Though substances can appear like an easy access, quick-fix resource, often there are repercussions when we overly depend on them.
+Alcohol specifically and other drugs can feel like a great escape in the moment, only to cause symptoms of anxiety and depression once the buzz or high wears off.
+Monitoring your intake is important when your mental health is already at stake.
+If you struggle with an active addiction, seeking professional help and/or joining Alcoholics Anonymous or Narcotics Anonymous is often necessary and can be a great resource to changing you habits for the long term.

 5. Bring in more mindfulness meditation or create your own spiritual practice

-A simple mindfulness practice and anxiety meditation can work wonders for building mental awareness and finding stress relief and emotional healing within.
-Especially if we have a tendency toward obsessive thoughts or anxiety worries, meditation for anxiety can help us to better see this thought pattern and work to release anxiety, refocusing our attention toward deeper meditation benefits where inner peace and mental spaciousness naturally exist.
-There are great guided meditation techniques on Youtube.
+A simple 5-10 minute mindfulness meditation practice can work wonders for building awareness of our mind habits and finding rest and healing within.
+Especially if we have a tendency toward obsessing or latching onto negative thoughts or worries, mindfulness can help us to better see this pattern and work to let it go, refocusing our attention toward deeper spaces in the psyche where peace and spaciousness naturally exist.
+There are great guided meditations on Youtube.
 Here is one to get you started.

-For some, traditional meditation is inaccessible, frustrating, or triggers anxiety symptoms.
+For some, meditation is inaccessible, frustrating, or further anxiety producing.
 If this is you, know that you are not alone.
-There are other alternative mindfulness practices to access stress reduction or anxiety management - therapeutic music and movement meditation, expressive writing therapy, spiritual practices, candle meditation and flame gazing for a few minutes, or engaging in art therapy can work wonders for mental wellness and put the body in a state of momentary mindful peace.
-Start wherever you are with your mindfulness journey.
+There are other ways to access peace or a feeling of ease within - playing music and dancing in your space, writing, prayer, lighting a candle and staring into the flame for a few minutes, or going to your favorite art form can work wonders for the mind and put the body in a state of momentary bliss.
+Start wherever you are.

 6. Monitor your amount of screen time